Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 \begin{remark}[Remarks on our use of time-dependent orthonormal frames] We make the following remarks: \begin{itemize} \item The above discussion of heuristics referred to the components of tensorfields with respect to the time-independent co-frame $\lbrace \uptheta^I(x) \rbrace_{I=1,\cdots,\mydim}$ and its basis-dual frame.
-In particular, $\lbrace \uptheta^I(x) \rbrace_{I=1,\cdots,\mydim}$ is not $\bf{g}$-orthonormal.
-However, for perturbations of Kasner solutions, there is no reason to believe that there generally exists a time-independent co-frame in which the perturbed metric takes the form \eqref{metric.heur}.
+Note that $\lbrace \uptheta^I(x) \rbrace_{I=1,\cdots,\mydim}$ is not $\bf{g}$-orthonormal.
+Moreover, for general small perturbations of Kasner solutions, there is no reason to believe that there exists a time-independent co-frame in which the perturbed metric is asymptotically of the form \eqref{metric.heur}.
 Hence, we again stress that our approach is based on deriving estimates for the components of tensorfields relative to an orthonormal spatial frame $\lbrace e_I(t,x) \rbrace_{I=1,\cdots,\mydim}$ obtained by Fermi--Walker transport, and that our use of an orthonormal frame is crucial so that we can exploit the approximately diagonal nature of the structure coefficient evolution equations (see Sect.\,\ref{SSS:INTROSTRUCTURECOEFFICIENTS}). \item In particular, in our main results, we will prove an analog of \eqref{heur.crit} for the components of $Ric$ relative to an orthonormal frame; see Remark~\ref{R:CRUCIALSPATIALRICCIBOUND}.
-Equivalently, instead of \eqref{heur.crit}, our main results will rely on a proof of the bound
+That is, instead of \eqref{heur.crit}, our main results will rely on a proof of the following bound: